 And don’t assume their chill personality means they’ll be easy to train.
-Like all hounds, the Basset Hound’s independence can make them appear stubborn and slow on the uptake.
+Like all hounds, the Basset Hound’s independence can make them appear slow on the uptake.
 They’re not naturally people-pleasers, so they need a confident pup parent to train them.
 These dogs actually possess a lot of intelligence—they just need a little more patience when it comes to training.
 Lots of rewards with a favorite treat will help make you more interesting than the smells around them and help shape them into loving, loyal and well-mannered BFFs.

 How to Care for a Basset Hound

 While a Basset Hound dog is fairly easy to care for, they require special attention in a couple areas.
 Those big ears and all that loose skin need extra cleaning.
 Plus, a Basset Hound puppy needs lots of socialization and consistent training to overcome their hunting instincts and teach them to live happily with their family and siblings.

 Basset Hounds have a life expectancy of 12-13 years, but they’re prone to health issues.
 It’s good to know what those potential health problems are in advance, so you can keep your pup healthy for longer.